Canada Road/I-40 Interchange

 The Interchange Project

-Emily Harrell, Lakeland city engineer, reported today (3.23.17) the estimated completion date for the project
+Emily Harrell, Lakeland city engineer, said the completion date is now July due to MLGW utility work.

 This project will be constructed in several phases and will take approximately 2.5 to three years to complete the entire project.